-Chinese people tend to eat smaller portions of food at one time, so all food should be packaged in smaller amounts.
+Chinese people tend to eat smaller portions at once, so all food should be packaged in smaller amounts.
 It applies to both the amount of food in the package as well as the package itself.
 For instance, instead of big bottles, beverages are usually sold in small cans.
 Products are also often put in smaller packages inside the big ones; for example, cookies are packaged separately inside one box.
 This practice makes it easier to share food with others, which is appreciated in China.
 The two-piece Snickers bar is quite popular there for that very reason.

 Chinese New Year’s special editions

 Sweets and other foods are often gifted to family members or employees on Chinese New Year’s.
 When buying gifts for that occasion, Chinese consumers usually prefer to buy special edition Chinese New Year’s goods.
 An adequately prepared product can encourage customers to choose it over another.
 Special Chinese New Year’s items are similar to Christmas-themed products in western countries.

 There is no need for color scheme changes when exporting to China overall, but it is important to change it when it comes to Chinese New Year’s products.
 The colors red and gold should be used, as in Chinese culture, they symbolize happiness and success, which accompany the wishes given with the gift.